Loneliness and the Design of Fellowship

 .

-The ministry of Jesus while on the earth was to only Israel, as he preached and taught the things of the kingdom of God, which still waited for the redemption of mankind, and that Israel should repent and adhere to the heart of the law of Moses.
+The ministry of Jesus while on the earth was to only Israel, as he preached and taught the things of the kingdom of God, (while they still waited for the redemption of mankind), and that Israel should repent and adhere to the heart of the law of Moses.
 The ministry of Paul the apostle of the glorified Jesus Christ was to all the world, as he preached and taught the things of the kingdom of God, where mankind had been redeemed and God’s grace was let loose upon it, restoring man unto the image of God once again.

 I marvel that you are so soon removed from him who called you into the grace of Christ unto another gospel: Galatians 1:6